CLP - Classification, Labelling and Packaging

 CLP in brief

-The CLP Regulation requires manufacturers, importers or downstream users of substances or mixtures to classify, label and package their hazardous chemicals appropriately before placing them on the market.
+The CLP Regulation requires manufacturers, importers and downstream users of substances and mixtures to classify, label and package their hazardous chemicals appropriately before placing them on the market.
+It also contains rules on the notification of information on substances and mixtures.

 One of the main aims of the regulation is to determine whether a substance or mixture displays properties that lead to a hazardous classification.
 In this context, classification is the starting point for hazard communication.

-The information about the hazards and how to protect oneself and the environment is communicated to users through package labelling with e.g. hazard pictograms, signal words and hazard and precautionary statements.
-This and more information is also provided to professional users in the safety data sheets.
+The information about the hazards and how to protect oneself and the environment is communicated to users through labelling on the packaging.
+Labelling elements includes for exemple hazard pictograms, signal words and hazard and precautionary statements and unique formula identifiers (UFI:s).
+This and more information must also be provided to professional users in the safety data sheets.

 The CLP Regulation is legally binding across the EU Member States and directly applicable to all industrial sectors.

-Other requirements in the CLP Regulation deals with e.g.:
+Other requirements in the CLP Regulation deals with for example.:

 • Notification to the Classification and Labelling Inventory.